kevinThulnith/Laravel-project/README.md

 # Laravel 11 Project with Sanctum (API) and Breeze (Frontend)

-This repository contains a Laravel 11 application featuring a Sanctum-based API for authentication and product management, along with a Breeze-powered frontend (Tailwind Css styling).
-Below are the key features and setup instructions.
-To do the peoject from scratch <a href="INSTALL.md"> docs</a> for more info.
+This repository contains a **Laravel 11** application featuring a **Sanctum-based API** for authentication and product management, along with a **Breeze-powered frontend** (styled with Tailwind CSS).
+Below are the key features, setup instructions, and usage details.

+For a step-by-step guide to building this project from scratch, refer to the <a href="INSTALL.md">INSTALL.md</a> documentation.

-## 🚀 Features
+## 🚀 Key Features

-### 🏷️ Authentication
+### 🔐 Authentication

 -   **Login**
 -   **Logout**
 -   **Email Verification**
--   Built-in API authentication using Sanctum (requires API tokens for accessing and manipulating product data).
+-   Built-in API authentication using **Sanctum** (requires API tokens for accessing and manipulating product data).

-### 🏷️ Product Management
+### 📦 Product Management

 -   **Add Product**
 -   **Delete Product**